 There are many reasons to choose Limestone - small classes, historic campus, diverse array of athletic and extracurricular activities, and more.
 However, in the end, the academic environment and resources we provide to our students matters the most.

-Dedicated in 1966 and named after a beloved former college president, the A.J.
-Eastwood Library houses a vast collection of print volumes as well as a large electronic resources collection.
-Students have access to laptops, iPad minis, e-books, films and other electronic resources.
+The Limestone Library houses a vast collection of print volumes as well as a large electronic resources collection.
+Students have access to laptops, iPads, e-books, films and other electronic resources.
 Additionally, the library provides access to 167 online research databases containing over 34,050 full-text magazine and journal titles.

 Serving approximately 56,000 visitors a year, the library prides itself in being the heart and soul of the Limestone campus.
-It is pleased to host various social and intellectual events to the Limestone community as well as to the public throughout the year, including Get To Know Your Library Day held every September, National Library Week celebrations in April that involve both faculty and student participants, and the iPad Hub professional development workshop for teachers at all levels.
-This is in addition to the refreshments (coffee and hot chocolate or lemonade) served to students during exam week and an active library display case highlighting a variety of significant and thought-provoking issues.
+It is pleased to host various social and intellectual events to the Limestone community as well as to the public throughout the year, including Know Your Library Day held every September, National Library Week celebrations in April that involve both faculty and student participants, and the iPad Hub professional development workshop for teachers at all levels.
+This is in addition to the refreshments served to students during exam week and an active library display case highlighting a variety of significant and thought-provoking issues.

 Library services offered include the following:

 PASCAL Delivers, a rapid book-delivery service provided by the Partnership Among South Carolina Academic Libraries which enables students, faculty and staff across the state to request and receive books from academic libraries in South Carolina.
 Over 9 million items are available in the catalog and books usually arrive within a few days (2-3 business days).